mod94/Basic_Scripts_Collection/README.md

-# A Collection of scripts for various items
+# A Collection of my scripts for various items